isxuowo/mcwiki/API.md

 # Additional Information
 ***
-* The world spawn is set to x=0, z=0.
-This way the spawn chunk cords are always known.
+* The world spawn is marked by an entity with the tag 'mech_spawn_chunks'.

 # Tips
 ***